flyingmachine/brave-clojure-web/content/functional-programming.md

 the player hits enter without typing anything.

-The next function, `characters-as-strings` is a tiny helper function used by `prompt-move` to all letters and discard non-alphabetic input:
+The next function, `characters-as-strings` is a tiny helper function used by `prompt-move` to split all letters and discard non-alphabetic
+input:

 ```clojure
 (characters-as-strings "a   b")